Wie man das perfekte Kopfkissen auswählt

 When is it time to replace your pillow?

 As a general rule, pillows should be replaced after 18 months.
-Memory foam pillows typically last longer, up to three years.
+Pillows made of Memory Foam usually last longer, up to three years.
 Natural pillows tend to last longer than synthetic pillows.
-And unfortunately, more expensive pillows do actually last longer than cheaper ones.
-If you are using a pillow that is five or six years old, you are not getting the support you need - and you are not sleeping as comfortably as you could.
+And unfortunately, more expensive pillows actually last longer than cheap ones.
+If you use a pillow that is five or six years old, you are not getting the support you need - and you are not sleeping as comfortably as you could.

-If you are not sure whether your pillow still has life in it or not, you can perform some simple tests:
+If you're not sure whether your pillow is still alive or not, you can perform some simple tests:

 First, remove the pillowcase and examine your pillow.
 Does it have sweat stains?
 Is it torn?
 Does it have an odor?
 These are all signs of a pillow that needs to be replaced.
-Pillows collect dead skin cells, mold, mildew, and dust mites (as well as their droppings).
-Over time, up to half of a pillow's weight can be attributed to these small unwelcome organisms, which can trigger allergies, impair breathing during sleep, and emit odors that make it difficult to get a good night's sleep.
+Dead skin cells, mold, mildew, and dust mites (as well as their excrement) accumulate in pillows.
+Over time, up to half the weight of a pillow can be made up of these small unwelcome organisms, which can trigger allergies, impair breathing during sleep, and emit odors that make good sleep difficult.

-If your pillow passes the sight and smell test, it's time to move on to the fold test:
+If your pillow passes the visual and smell test, it's time to move on to the fold test:

 Fold your pillow in half.
-If it just lies there folded and does not spring back to its original shape, it is a dead pillow (and unfortunately, we do not mean dead organisms inside).
-For pillows with natural filling, you can perform this test over your arm.
+If it just lies folded and doesn't spring back to its original shape, it's a dead pillow (and unfortunately, we don't mean dead organisms inside).
+For pillows with natural filling, you can do this test over your arm.
 Does your pillow hang down over your outstretched arm?
-Then it is a pillow that has exhausted its lifespan.
+Then it's a pillow that has reached the end of its useful life.

-Fold synthetic cushions in half and weigh down the top with a weight - a sneaker works well.
-Remove the weight, and if your cushion does not spring back to its original shape, it is time for a replacement.
+Fold synthetic pillows in half and weigh down the top with a weight - a sneaker works well.
+Remove the weight, and if your pillow doesn't spring back to its original shape, it's time for a replacement.

 Choosing a pillow is a very individual process.
-When it comes to selecting the right pillow, there really isn't one pillow size, one shape, or one material that fits everyone.
-The best way to find the right pillow for you is to determine your individual criteria - using the following six elements as a guide - and then follow your instinct, which will tell you what feels the most comfortable and carefree for you.
+When it comes to selecting the right pillow, there really isn’t one pillow size, one shape, or one material that fits all.
+The best way to find the right pillow for you is to determine your individual criteria—using the following six elements as a guide—and then follow your instinct, which will tell you what feels most comfortable and effortless for you.

 1. Filling/Fiber

 There are a number of filling options for pillows.
-None of them is the best - all have advantages and disadvantages that you should choose based on your needs and preferences.
-Let's take a look at the most common types:
+None of them is the best—each has pros and cons that you should choose based on your needs and preferences.
+Let's look at the most common types:

-These pillows are light and soft - if you like to rest your head on something soft at night, you might enjoy a down pillow.
+These pillows are light and soft—if you like to rest your head softly at night, you might like a down pillow.
 Down pillows are usually made from either goose or duck fibers.
-Goose down tends to be softer than duck down - and more expensive - although there are also differences in softness among goose down.
+Goose down tends to be softer than duck down—and more expensive—although there are also differences in softness within goose down.
 Down pillows are made from various combinations of down, feathers, and other fillings.
 Note that "pure down" and "pure down pillows" can still contain feathers and other fillings.

 Synthetic down and polyester filling

-Synthetic down pillows are cheaper than natural, hypoallergenic natural down - and need to be replaced more often.
-Pillows with polyester filling are a relatively inexpensive pillow choice compared to other types of pillows.
-They tend to be quite soft, although less soft than down.
-Over time, they become flatter and generally need to be replaced more often than other types of pillows.
+Synthetic down pillows are cheaper than natural, hypoallergenic natural down—and need to be replaced more often.
+Pillows with polyester filling are a relatively inexpensive pillow choice compared to other types.
+They tend to be quite soft, though less soft than down.
+They flatten over time and usually need to be replaced more frequently than other pillow types.

 These pillows are naturally hypoallergenic and resistant to mold and dust mites.
-Wool pillows wick moisture away from the head and neck and can effectively help regulate your temperature while you sleep, keeping you warm in winter and cool in summer.
+Wool pillows wick moisture away from the head and neck and can effectively help regulate your temperature during sleep, keeping you warm in winter and cool in summer.
 Wool pillows tend to be quite firm.
 They are also very durable.
-If you want the benefits of wool without all the firmness, look for alpaca wool instead of cashmere fibers.
+If you want the benefits of wool without all the firmness, look for alpaca wool rather than cashmere fibers.

 Cotton